NENIC Board Members 2024-2025

 2 years

-Brenda Engelkemier is a Senior Program Manager with Dexcom's Data Interoperability Solutions team.
+Brenda Engelkemier, MSN, RN, NI-BC, CPHIMS is a Clinical Specialist with MDClone.
 She obtained her MSN in Informatics from Walden University and Board Certification in 2017.
 She is currently a member of NENIC, HIMSS and ANIA.

 She has experience in clinical nursing and informatics.
 Her clinical experience includes practice in critical care, telemetry, and surgical services.
 Informatics experience over the last ten years supporting and implementing technology for ambulatory, surgery, oncology, and critical access.